 The very minimum the UKGC expects is segregation of players funds into separate accounts.

-Further information on our requirements with regards to the level of protection we offer can be found on the UK Gambling Commission website, at http://www.gamblingcommission.gov.uk/consumers/protection-of-customer-funds.aspx
+Further information on our requirements with regards to the level of protection we offer can be found on the UK Gambling Commission website.

-If you would like to make a complaint and you don’t have a PokerStars account already, or can’t access your account for any reason, then please write to us by email at firstname.lastname@example.org.
+We hope that you are happy with our service and site.
+If you would like to make a complaint and you don’t have a PokerStars account already, or can’t access your account for any reason, then please visit the complaints section of our Help Center.

 If you are dissatisfied with the resolution to your complaint, and your complaint relates to a gambling dispute, you may refer your concern to our 3rd party for dispute resolution.
 If you would like to refer a gambling dispute case to them, please visit the Independent Betting Adjudication Service (‘IBAS’) website and follow the guidance given.